enkidevs/curriculum/javascript/javascript-playground-questions/arithmetic-operation/arithmetic-operation.md

 category: coding

 setupCode:
+  startingPoint: |
-  startingPoint: "// 👋 Welcome to the JavaScript coding playground. \n. // For this problem use one of the arithmetic operators like +, -, * or \ \n"
+    // 👋 Welcome to the JavaScript coding playground.
+    // For this problem use one of the arithmetic operators; +, -, * or \

 ---